 Upon depolarization of a neuron, D-Aspartate is released into the synapse in a Ca2+ dependent manner where it can stimulate a neuronal transmission post-synaptically; indicating that D-Aspartate per se is an endogenous neurotransmitter without needing to be converted to the more well known metabolite NMDA.
 Release has been noted in astrocytes and rat brain slices particularly the hippocampus in response to K+ stimulation as well.

 D-Aspartate can also be substrate to produce the more well known neurotranmistter NMDA (N-methyl-D-Asparate) via accepting a methyl group from a donor, and both NMDA as well as D-Asparate itself can act with similar potency on NMDA receptors.

 D-aspartate is both a storage form for an excitatory neurotransmitter, as well as a neurotransmitter itself

 Administration of 40mM Sodium-D-Asparate daily for 12-16 days was able to enhance neuronal funtion and memory in rats by increasing their ability to find a hidden platform in a Morris Maze test, decreasing the required time from 20-30s to 5+/-2s.

 This study calculated oral dose being 60mg daily per rat, and 0.19mg/g daily, and caused no noticeable side-effects after one month of treatment.
 This dose also increased total D-Aspartate concentrations of the brain from 30.6+/-5.4nmol/g wet weight to 82.5+/-10nmol/g after 18 days of treatment, it specifically increased hippocampus levels of D-Asparate by 2.7fold on average, and hippocampal concentrations of D-Asparate correlated with improved performance.

-Preliminary evidence suggests that D-Aspartic Acid via oral ingestion is a cognitive enhancer
+Preliminary evidence suggests that D-aspartic acid, when orally ingested, is a cognitive enhancer